-13.5 Shower Sump (Gray Water Tank) & Pump
+13.6 Gray Water Tank (Shower Sump) & Pump

-The shower sump tank is located in the bilge below the cabin sole.
+The gray water tank is located in the bilge below the cabin sole.
 This tank has a pump and an automatic float switch.
-The pump automatically discharges the shower water overboard and is connected to the d.c. power through the "SHOWER SUMP" circuit breaker on the cabin d.c. distribution panel.
-This circuit breaker must be in the "ON" position if the shower and/or the air conditioning is being used since the air conditioning condensate drains into the shower sump tank and will cause the pump to operate even if the shower is not in use.
+The pump automatically discharges the shower water overboard and is connected to the d.c. power through the "GREY WATER PUMP" circuit breaker on the cabin d.c. distribution panel.
+This circuit breaker must be in the "ON" position if the showers and/or the air conditioning is being used since the fwd air conditioning condensate drains into the gray water tank and will cause the pump to operate even if the showers are not in use.

-The shower sump tank and pump should be regularly inspected and cleaned.
+The gray water tank and pump should be regularly inspected and cleaned.